Blogging is a rapidly growing profession in India, particularly among millennials who value flexibility and financial freedom in their career choices.

 - Conduct webinars and workshops

-Again, substantial traffic is important for a good income.
+Again, substantial traffic is vital for a good income.
 You can get paid by referring your visitors to affiliate products.
-You become an affiliate either by a brand new connection or just reaching out to the people in your niche with an existing affiliate program.
-Then you sign up for a commission that depends on the number of visitors you refer to the products.
+You become an affiliate either by a brand new connection or by reaching out to the people in your niche with an existing affiliate program.
+Then you sign up for a commission that depends on how many visitors you refer to the products.

 You will get offers from time to time to review products and market them to your visitors.
 This can either be a periodic endorsement or a one-time stint.
 The payment depends on the popularity of your blog.